Files

 3. Are you running the most recent version of the license manager?

 It's always beneficial to keep the license manager up to date, and it's a very good first step if you are experiencing any floating licensing problems.
-The most recent version can be obtained from our downloads page - please compare the release version on this page to the version that you have installed to check if you are running an up to date version of FlexLM.
+The most recent version can be obtained from our downloads page.
+Please compare the release version on this page to the version you have installed to check whether you are running an up-to-date version of FlexLM.

-4. Is your hostname and hostid still valid?
+4. Are your hostname and hostid still valid?

-If you check the batch file under the ‘safe.lic Comparison’ heading, confirm that the hostname and hostid of the machine aligns with the information in the license file.
-If there is a mismatch, please request a new floating license file here.
+- Open FlexnetTroubleshoting.html file, under ‘safe.lic Comparison’ heading, confirm that the hostname and hostid of the machine align with the information in the license file.

-Everything looks good in the license file, and it is located in the correct location, but the license server doesn’t recognize the file.
-This could be an issue if the new safe.lic file has been renamed (e.g. safe_new.lic or newlicense.lic).
+Everything looks good in the license file, and it's in the correct location, but the license server doesn’t recognize it.
+This could be an issue if the new safe.lic file has been renamed (e.g., safe_new.lic or newlicense.lic).
 FlexLM is looking for a file named safe.lic, and only safe.lic.
-It won’t recognize safe_new.lic etc. The solution is to make sure the new license file is named safe.lic, and if you would like to keep the old license file please move the old license to a different folder location.
+It won’t recognize safe_new.lic, etc. The solution is to ensure the new license file is named safe.lic.
+If you would like to keep the old license file, please move it to a different folder.

 Note the ‘Force Server Shutdown’ checkbox.
 Please try checking this box if the initial ‘Stop Server’ attempt fails - it may be that there is a rogue lmgrd.exe process that is preventing the server from shutting down.
 Checking this box will ensure a total service stop.